 Proposal 2: Enabling the text prompt to be provided by external means

 In the second proposal, it is proposed to enable the text prompt to be provided by external means.
-This option is relevant when the NN is a generative NN able to handle various hypotheses.
+This option is relevant when the NN is able to handle various hypotheses.

 A first control flag (nnpfc_prompt_control_flag) is signaled to indicate whether a text prompt is used or not as input of the NNPF.